The Loop District in Chicago in Cook County, Illinois — The American Midwest (Great Lakes)

 Erected by Commission on Chicago Landmarks; City of Chicago.

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: Architecture • Roads & Vehicles.
+In addition, it is included in the Illinois, Chicago Landmarks Commission series list.
 A significant historical year for this entry is 1890.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-A different marker also named Historic Michigan Boulevard (about 300 feet away, measured in a direct line); Jewelers Row (about 500 feet away); The Sisters of Mercy (about 500 feet away); a different marker also named Historic Michigan Boulevard (about 500 feet away); Carson Pirie Scott & Company Building (about 500 feet away); Palmer House Hotel (about 700 feet away); Aaron Montgomery Ward (about 700 feet away); a different marker also named Jewelers Row (about 700 feet away).
+At least 8 other markers are within walking distance of this location: A different marker also named Historic Michigan Boulevard (within shouting distance of this marker); Chicago Route 66 / Ruta 66 de Chicago (about 300 feet away, measured in a direct line); a different marker also named Historic Michigan Boulevard (about 300 feet away); Jewelers Row (about 500 feet away); The Sisters of Mercy (about 500 feet away); a different marker also named Historic Michigan Boulevard (about 500 feet away); Carson Pirie Scott & Company Building (about 500 feet away); Paul Hardwick (about 600 feet away).
 Touch for a list and map of all markers in Chicago.

 More about this marker.
 This marker is one of at least five identical signs that can be found along the Historic Michigan Boulevard District, which covers about 13 blocks of Michigan Avenue, with its northern border about a block north of this sign.
 The two sides of the marker are identical, including a map of the area and the text about the history, although both sides are extremely faded and almost unreadable in certain parts.